EU law and its application

 When countries fail to apply EU law

-If national authorities fail to properly implement EU laws, the Commission may start formal infringement proceedings against the country in question.
+If national authorities fail to properly implement EU laws, the Commission may launch a formal infringement procedure against the country in question.
 If the issue is still not settled, the Commission may eventually refer the case to the European Court of Justice.

 How to make a complaint